 - Make sure to rotate your turkey during the process.

-- If the turkey begins to actually cook while in the microwave, let it rest for about 5 minutes before resuming.
+- If the turkey begins to really cook while in the microwave, let it rest for about 5 minutes before resuming.

 - Once thawed, the turkey must be cooked immediately.

-- Afterward, make sure to completely wash and clean the inside of your microwave to prevent cross-contamination.
+- Completely wash and clean the inside of your microwave to prevent cross-contamination.

 Turkey Thawing Times